Food Safety and Reliability

 Labeling of Food Allergy Information

-• Items recommended for the “equivalent items” category: abalone, squid, salmon roe, oranges, cashew nuts, kiwifruit, beef, walnuts, sesame, salmon, mackerel, soybean, chicken, banana, pork, matsutake mushrooms, peaches, yam, apples, gelatin, and almonds
+• Items recommended for the “equivalent items” category: abalone, squid, salmon roe, oranges, cashew nuts, kiwifruit, beef, sesame, salmon, mackerel, soybean, chicken, banana, pork, matsutake mushrooms, peaches, yam, apples, gelatin, and almonds

 Display on all Fresh Foods